 Didier Drogba Biography – Stopping a Civil War:

 The Soccer Legend is often called ‘The Champion of Peace’ by peers and fans.

 Didier Drogba’s ability to persuade his country people in stopping what would have been termed a CIVIL WAR no doubt made him be named among ‘the 100 most influential people in the world’ by Time Magazine.

-As an immensely popular figure in his home country, he has used his standing for good purposes when his country was on the brink of a Civil war.
+As an immensely popular figure in his home country, he used his standing for good purposes when his country was on the brink of Civil war.

 This is what actually happened;

 He further organized a team statement calling for an end to the war.
-This effort was credited in helping to bring about a cease-fire among armed groups in the Country.
+This effort was credited with helping to bring about a cease-fire among armed groups in the Country.